zimeg/.DOTFILES/README.md

 with a clean machine, so they may be desctructive to past configs.

 **instructions**
-first, clone the repo and move to the directory. then, choose a command.
+first, clone the repo and prepare the directory. then, choose a command.

     git clone https://github.com/zimeg/.DOTFILES.git
     cd .DOTFILES
+    git submodule init

 ## commands